Jonathan Nelson (American football)

-Jonathan Nelson (born May 6, 1988) is a former American football safety for the Carolina Panthers of the National Football League (NFL).
-He was drafted by the St. Louis Rams in the seventh round of the 2011 NFL Draft.
-He played college football at the University of Oklahoma.
+Jonathan Nelson (born May 6, 1988) is an American former professional football player who was a safety who played for the Carolina Panthers of the National Football League (NFL).
+He played college football for the Oklahoma Sooners and was selected by the St. Louis Rams in the seventh round of the 2011 NFL draft.

-Early years
+Early life

 Nelson attended Summit High School in Arlington, Texas.
 He was a three-year starter at cornerback.
 According to his coaches opponents threw away from his side of the field and as a result he ended the season with only one interception.
 The previous season he made 40 tackles and recovered four fumbles and recorded one interception.
 Nelson was a sprinter on the track team.

 College career

-In his first year at Oklahoma, he redshirted the 2006 season.
+In his first year at the University of Oklahoma, he redshirted the 2006 season.
 As a redshirt freshman in 2007, Nelson played in just two games due to injury.
 As a sophomore, he played on special teams, making seven tackles on the season.
 Nelson began the 2009 season as a nickel back, but started the final three games of the season and recorded 46 tackles and three interceptions.
 He was chosen honorable mention All-Big 12.
 After spending his career as a backup, Nelson broke out as a senior, making 102 tackles, breaking up seven passes and intercepting two more.
 He was rewarded by being selected All-Big 12 Honorable Mention for the second consecutive season.